fission-codes/typescript-client/README.md

 ### Utility

-`getGatewayURL`
+`getContentURL`

-Returns a formatted gateway url for a given CID.
+Returns the url to access the given CID on our service.

 Params:
 - cid: CID (string) **required**